Node.js DNS Resolution: lookup, resolve & c-ares

 });

 Names end at addresses.
-After that, the chapter hands control back to the primitives from 9.1: address family, socket address, route lookup, kernel socket state, and the eventual connection lifecycle that TCP owns.
+After that, control returns to the socket primitives - address family, socket address, route lookup, kernel socket state, and the connection lifecycle that TCP owns.